Kifissia: Roman era

-Cephisia was a deme of ancient Athens.
-It was the home of the famous dramatist Menander (circa 342-291 BC).
-Cephisia had become a famous retreat of philosophers during the reign of the Roman emperor Hadrian, when the wealthy Herodes Atticus of Marathon, Greece built the Villa Cephisia.
-In his Attic Nights, Aulus Gellius describes the unique ambiance of intellectual ferment and aristocratic leisure in an idyllic setting which he created there.
-It was also the practice of Herodes to provide free instruction in philosophy for selected youths from Athens.
-The remains of some of his family funeral monuments lie at the centre of the town in Platonas Square.
-He also beautified a sanctuary to the Nymphs in the ravine of Kokkinara, in the nearby district of Kefalari.
+Roman-era Cephisia was home to the renowned dramatist Menander (circa 342-291 BC) and was already reputed as a famous retreat of philosophers by the reign of Hadrian when the wealthy benefactor Herodes Atticus of Marathon built the Villa Cephisia as his personal estate, spanning a large area right in the middle of the town, roughly between the river and where Kifisia Grove stands today.
+It was also common for Herodes to provide free instruction in philosophy for selected youths from Athens.
+Funerary monuments, most likely belonging to Herodes' kin, still stand in today's Platanou Square.
+Herodes also beautified a pre-existing sanctuary to the Nymphs in a cave close to the banks of the Pyrna, home to a local oracle in earlier periods.